igeligel/tooltipr-extension/README.md

  <summary>Chrome</summary>

 1. Head over to our [releases tab](https://github.com/igeligel/tooltipr-extension/releases): https://github.com/igeligel/tooltipr-extension/releases
 2. You will find a `tooltipr-release-chrome.zip` file at the bottom of the release.
 Download this file.
+Put it somewhere where you do not delete it.
-3. In Chrome go to the extensions page ([chrome://extensions/](chrome://extensions/)).
+3. In Chrome, go to the extensions page ([`chrome://extensions/`](about:debugging#/runtime/this-firefox)).
+Just paste this into the URL bar.
 4. Enable Developer Mode on the top right of the screen.
 5. Drag the `tooltipr-release-chrome.zip` file anywhere on the page to import it (do not delete zip afterward).